 AICPA John L. Carey Scholarships Program

 Liberal arts students wishing to pursue graduate accounting study can receive financial aid through the AICPA John L. Carey Scholarships Program.
 Scholarships are available to all liberal arts degree holders of any regionally accredited U.S. institution who wish to pursue a CPA certificate.
-Scholarships are given based on academic achievement, leadership and future career interests and are contingent upon acceptance in a graduate accounting program.
+Scholarships are given based on academic achievement, leadership, and future career interests and are contingent upon acceptance in a graduate accounting program.
 The deadline for submission is typically in early April.
-For more information, please visit the AICPA's website.
+For more information, please click here.

 The Tennessee Society of Certified Public Accountants is pleased to announce the availability of scholarships to students who have completed introductory courses in accounting and/or students majoring in accounting.
 Students should be U.S. citizens and legal residents of Tennessee who are attending Tennessee schools.
 The deadline for submission is typically in early June.
 For more information, please visit the Tennessee Society of Certified Public Accountants' website.